-6 Whether the Class 4 investors will receive a 100% payout on their principal investment amounts will depend on whether the Failed Investments are included in the deficiency analysis.
-As set forth herein, the Receiver does not recommend including the Failed Investments in the Deficiency Analysis, so that there will be in a 100% payout to the Class 4 investors.
+&lt;sup>4 Whether the Class 4 investors will receive a 100% payout on their principal investment amounts will depend on whether the Failed Investments are included in the deficiency analysis.
+As set forth herein, the Receiver does not recommend including the Failed Investments in the Deficiency Analysis, which would result in a 100% payout to the Class 4 investors.

-7 Any capitalized term not defined herein shall have the meaning ascribed to it in the Plan.
+&lt;sup>5 Any capitalized term not defined herein shall have the meaning ascribed to it in the Plan.